 Curriculum for M.A. candidates

-The course requirements are 16 credits of formal coursework including General Biochemistry I and II, Molecular & Translational Pharmacology, Current Topics, and one additional 2-credit advanced course (800-level) in Pharmacology.
+The curricular requirements are 16 credits of formal coursework, typically including Foundations in Biomedical Sciences modules, Molecular & Translational Pharmacology, Molecular Neurobiology & Pharmacology, Current Topics in Pharmacological Sciences, and one additional 2-credit advanced course (800-level) in Pharmacology.
 The Graduate Education Committee will consider written requests from students to substitute or place out of courses.
 In addition, students are required to attend departmental seminars.

 Transfer from M.A. to Ph.D. program